CURRICULUM

 Values based social skills programs, behavioural agreements and student voice are essential elements of the Wellbeing program.

-A systematic, synthetic phonics program (Speech, Sounds, Pics – SSP) is incorporated across the school.
+A systematic, synthetic phonics program is incorporated across the school.

 Assessment Procedures and Reporting

 The reporting and assessment process is an important link between the school and home.
-The school is committed to tracking and monitoring every child in Literacy and support and extension is provided where required.
+The school is committed to tracking and monitoring every child’s progress and support and extension is provided where required.
 An ongoing assessment program encourages, assists and enhances the learning of all students.

 Specialist teachers (French, The Arts, Health & Physical Education) also provide input on children’s progress through the class teachers during parent/teacher/student discussions and in the written reports.